SygyzyH/OpenCL-Transcripter/README.md

 - ~~`-o`-: writes output to file~~ obselete, simply piping the result using bash is sufficiant.
 - ~~`-f`: enables live auditory feedback~~ feedback is always displayed visually in the CLI.

+Running the program will show a volume bar, along side the current prediction.
+If the current prediction is empty, the machine assumes no word is beign said.
+Otherwise, the classified word will be displayed.
+The ten word bins are:
+- at
+- ata
+- emcha
+- ken
+- lo
+- piteaach
+- radood
+- riteaach
+- shafach

+The program will run for roughly **ten seconds** before automaticly stopping.
+The program can be stopped manually by breaking in the CLI, most commonly using `CTRL + C`.

 ## TODO: Improvments
 - Using CMake will both increase compatability and allow for a clearer way of staticly including the `.cl` kernel code.
 Perhaps this will also allow for staticly including the machine binary in an elagent way.